 Thaddeus Stevens College strongly supports student organizations that will contribute meaningful experiences for students to enhance their cultural, social, physical, and spiritual development.
-Such organizations shall be open to all members of the student body.
-They shall devise rules that will encourage participation of all interested students without requirements that might exclude any member of the student body.
-The Student Congress shall review and recommend such organizations.
-The director of student services shall assist formalization of these organizations.
+Organizations are open to all members of the student body.

 American Design Drafting Association (ADDA)

-This student chapter of the ADDA shall operate in accordance with the Articles on Student Chapter Activities as set forth in the ADDA Constitution and By-Laws.
-The purpose of this chapter shall be to disseminate technical information for improving the science of graphic communications and design, to initiate and encourage a continued program of education so as to provide self-improvement and progress through increased knowledge, and to foster a spirit of fellowship among its members.
+A student chapter of the ADDA.
+Focused on improving the science of graphic communications and design, initiating and encouraging a continued program of education for self-improvement and progress through increased knowledge, and fostering a spirit of fellowship among members.

 American Institute of Architectural Students (AIAS)